-is a Non Profit organization under the covering of Transformation Church in Pierrefonds.
+Is a Non Profit organization under the covering of Transformation Church in Pierrefonds.
 Co-Founded by Deanne Stewart and her husband Mark Nowakowski through inspiration of her cousin Allison Stewart-Backal’s work with Fill A Purse For A Sister Campaign in Richmond Hill (Toronto).
-Deanne is working together with her church Youth Group, Generation Transformation, local business and many giving women to bring Purse of Hope to women dealing with hardship around the West Island of Montreal.
+Deanne is working together with her church Youth Group, local business and many giving women to bring Purse of Hope to women dealing with hardship around the Greater Montreal Area.

 We are a group of volunteers who passionately believe that kindness and generosity are an integral part of our Christian faith.
 Every year, we mobilize churches across the country to bless their neighbourhoods through a unified day of giving extravagantly – EVERYTHING IS FREE!
 We would love to have your church or ministry join us on June 6, 2020!
 A NATIONAL MOVEMENT OF GENEROSITY